 Background and situation of SLI training in universities

-Sign language interpreting (SLI) is known to be a uniquely challenging task, but few studies have investigated the linguistic and cognitive skills that make a prospective interpreter more likely to succeed.
+Sign language interpreting (SLI) is known to be a uniquely challenging task, but few studies have investigated the linguistic and cognitive skills that make a prospective student interpreter more likely to succeed.
 In Great Britain, one of the main routes to becoming a sign language interpreter is completing a three to four-year SLI undergraduate degree, where students acquire the target sign language (British Sign Language; BSL) alongside developing their interpreting skills.
 Both sign language learning and learning to interpret are challenging and distinct endeavors and likely due to this challenge, SLI degree programs suffer from high drop-out rates (see e.g. Grbić, 2009; Leitner, 2012; Huhtinen, 2014).
 First, unlike spoken language interpreting, where many interpreters are bilingual in both their working languages from an early age, the majority of SLI students do not enter programs with pre-existing sign language fluency and thus their initial second language (L2) acquisition occurs within a university, and not community, context (Cokely, 1986; Peterson, 1999; Monikowski and Peterson, 2005).
 Further, there may be special challenges involved in learning an L2 in a different modality.
 Concerningly, there is evidence that the academic demands of SLI degrees mean that students have fewer opportunities to engage with the deaf community (Pivac, 2014); that SLI students overestimate their sign language fluency and interpreting skills (Beal et al., 2018; Robinson and Henner, 2018); and that many do not attain working sign language fluency even by the end of their degree programs (see e.g. Volk, 2014).
 Together, these contribute to a gap between SLI training completion and competent practice (Witter-Merithew and Johnson, 2005).

 As well as learning a L2 in a new modality during their degree program, SLI students also have to learn how to interpret.
 SLI is both cognitively and linguistically demanding, involving simultaneous use of two languages in two different modalities (Padden, 2000).
-However, there is a lack of research into whether a cognitive aptitude profile exists for L2 SLI students embarking on study with the aim of reaching professional fluency.
-While a lot of research on cognitive aptitude for spoken interpreters exists, some of this is modality-specific to the spoken-language aspects of SLI, and is less informative regarding the cognitive and linguistic skills required to interpret sign language in the visuospatial modality.
+However, there is minimal research into whether a cognitive aptitude profile exists for L2 SLI students embarking on study with the aim of reaching professional fluency.
+Here we follow López Gómez et al. (2007), who found that perceptual-motor skills and cognitive verbal abilities played a greater role than personality in predicting SLI students’ sign language proficiency, suggesting that greater focus should be placed on cognitive predictors of signing and interpreting outcomes, as does Stone (2017).
+While a lot of research on cognitive aptitude for spoken interpreters exists, some of this is modality-specific and only applicable to the spoken-language aspects of SLI.
+It is also less informative regarding the cognitive and linguistic skills required to interpret sign language in the visuospatial modality.
 Another important difference is that spoken language interpreters work primarily from their L2 into their L1, whereas most signed language interpreters work primarily from spoken L1 into signed L2 (Nicodemus and Emmorey, 2013).
 Assessing linguistic and cognitive aptitude for SLI prior to entry into interpreter training programs could help reduce drop-out rates, and minimize the rehousing of struggling SLI degree students into Deaf Studies programs (Stone, 2017), and would ultimately save a lot of time, both for instructors and students.
 According to Grbić (2009), beginner SLI students are often motivated by “social goodwill” but are less aware of the cognitive, social and emotional demands of SLI, which initial pre-screening may help to highlight.
 Assessment at intake is thus not aimed at discouraging L2 sign language learning or potential SLI students, but instead encourages them to recognize as early as possible that SLI is challenging for various reasons.